Ministry of Finance Cloud Invoice · User research

 MoF app vs. mature third parties and LINE—where trust, habit, and speed diverge

-Ministry of Finance Cloud Invoice redesign (Feb–Sep 2025): App Store signals plus screen-level benchmarks before IA and UI.
+Ministry of Finance Cloud Invoice redesign (Feb–Nov 2025): App Store signals plus screen-level benchmarks before IA and UI.

 Landscape